Betsey Stockton, Pioneer Early Childhood Teacher

 Note: Photograph: public domain.
 Illustration: Image copyright © The Metropolitan Museum of Art.
 Image source: Art Resource, NY.

-Larry Prochner, EdD, is professor of early childhood education and chair of the Department of Elementary Education at the University of Alberta, in Edmonton.
-Larry is working on a history of early childhood teacher education, with a focus on the role of laboratory schools. firstname.lastname@example.org
+Larry Prochner, EdD, is professor of early childhood education at the University of Alberta, in Edmonton, and co-president of the International Froebel Society.
+Larry is working on a history of forest kindergartens in England, Germany, and the United States. firstname.lastname@example.org